 In my last article "God's Law Concerning Relationships, I briefly explained the fundamental principles of relationships pertaining to the Law of Moses.
-Now we are going to look at relationships in scripture to get an understanding of their strengths and weaknesses.
+Now we are going to look at some real relationships in scripture to get an understanding of their strengths and weaknesses.

 ABRAHAM & SARAH (Gen 12-23)

-The marvelous thing with this couple is that they married young, were willing to obey God and endure 25 years of setbacks.
+The marvelous thing with this couple is that they married young, were willing to obey God and endured 25 years of setbacks.
 The only major issue in their life was their impatience to see God’s promise come to pass.
 From all accounts of scripture, Sarah was a great, submissive and gentle wife.
 Abraham was a meek and wise leader and took care of his family; even taking-in his nephew Lot.
 They both stayed married until death separated them.

 ISAAC & REBECCA (Gen 23-25)

 How these two got together is a great story.
-They lived a fairly normal life until the two boys were born.
+They lived a fairly normal life until their two boys were born.
 The only problems that arose in this family was because of the two boys.
 Isaac loved Esau and Rebecca loved Jacob; and when you read the account between the boys you will see how Rebecca was smart, but yet crafty too.
 A lot of people blame Jacob for his dishonesty, but Rebecca was the main facilitator of the trouble.
 Isaac and Rebecca stayed married until death separated them.

 JACOB-RACHEL & LEAH (Gen 28-50)